-1. Accelerate early.
-It is enevitable you are going to face delays at some time on your project.
+It is inevitable you are going to face delays at some time on your project.
 Therefore, if at all possible, try to get ahead of schedule early.
-This might be done by starting the project earlier than planned, or adding resources earlier than planned.
-You need to have a mindset that you are not going to start out late, and you are not even happy to be on-schedule.
+This might be done by starting the project earlier than planned or adding resources earlier than planned.
+You need to have a mindset that you are not going to start out late, and you are not even happy to be on schedule.
 You want to get ahead of schedule to build an early buffer to protect against future delays.

-2. Fast-track dependent activities.
 Most of the activities in your schedule are linked to others with a finish-to-start relationship.
 Think about whether you really need to wait until the first task finishes, or if there is an opportunity to move forward with the second task early.
-For example, you may have two activities called "run electrical wiring first floor" and "rough in plumbing 2nd floor" that are linked in your schedule.
-You might ask whether you really have to wait until 100% completion of one task or work on both simultaneousily.
-If that's the case then the overall elapsed time for the project will be shorter.
+For example, you may have two activities called “run electrical wiring first floor” and “rough in plumbing 2nd floor” that is linked in your schedule.
+You might ask whether you really have to wait until 100% completion of one task or work on both simultaneously.
+If that’s the case then the overall elapsed time for the project will be shorter.
 There is some risk with this approach, but it may be worthwhile to you.

 3. Remove activities that are no longer needed

 When you first write your schedule, you are assuming all of the activities are necessary and achievable.
 However, as the project progresses, things change.
 You need to review the remaining activities and remove anything that isn’t absolutely necessary.
 Some activities may no longer be needed.
 Perhaps some can be pushed to post-implementation.

 Check if you have the flexibility to add resources.
 These may be specialists, or perhaps there are some general activities that anyone can do.
 This technique is also called “crashing”